AntonVonDelta/HumanCrypto/README.md

 - The `Testing` tab is only used for testing the Picasso Image generator locally.
 - The `All Avatars` tab is the main tab of the game.

+## Picasso Generator
+The Picasso generator uses the `data.xml` file inside the `HumanParts` folder.
+This is a very powerful generator as it is very customizable, uses svg for defining the shape of the components and allows extensions: any structure can be built only by editing the xml file.

+The structure is very simple; it's primarily used to define the structure and functions of the genome.
+It orders the information in components of the face then for each component there are subcomponents defined with their positions inside the parent structure.
+By traversing the structure the avatar can be built.

+Every component has a centre position defined as well as the graphics element which is a svg path.

 ## Settings
 In this tab you can change all important settings